Oops! Something went wrong while submitting the form.

 Efficient CTAs

-The major challenge face here was the ineffectiveness of the home page CTAs.
 The screen real estate afforded by the home page compelled the need for a more effective solution.

 This is the proposed alternative.